-If you work in the Netherlands as a self-employed professional (zzp'er) or as a freelancer, you will have to comply with most of the rules in the Working Conditions Act (Arbowet) and the Working Conditions Regulation.
+Do you work as a self-employed professional (zzp'er) or as a freelancer in the Netherlands?
+You will have to comply with most of the rules in the Working Conditions Act (Arbowet) and the Working Conditions Regulation.
 You have to comply with all of the rules relating to serious occupational risks and hazards for third parties.
-There are rules that focus on the health and safety of both yourself and the people you work with, regarding:
+The Netherlands Labour Authority can check to see if you meet the working conditions rules.